m5stack/aws-iot-kit-tutorials/workshop/content/Intro to Alexa For IoT/Flashing Espressif Certificates/_index.en.md

 +++
-title = "Flashing Espressif Certificates" weight = 20
+title = "Flash the Espressif Certificates" weight = 20
 pre = "<b>b. </b>"
 +++

-## Chapter introduction
+## Introduction
 By the end of this chapter, you will have installed the companion phone applications on your mobile device, cloned the necessary code repository, received certificates for connecting to AWS IoT using Espressif Alexa's AWS account, and flashed the certificates to separate flash partitions on the reference hardware.

-## Companion Mobile Applications
+## Companion mobile applications
 In order to complete the authentication with Alexa, you will use Espressif's companion app to provision the device's Wi-Fi and provision the reference hardware with your Alexa account.

 Download the ESP Alexa Phone App: